connertate/connerTate/README.md

 📚 Bachelors in Computer Science from The University of North Carolina at Chapel Hill - 2020

-🎬 Working on set in film industry for TV shows in Charleston, SC & Wilmington, NC.
+🎬 Working on set for TV shows in Charleston SC & Wilmington NC

-👨🏻‍💻 I make iOS apps in my free time and want to pursue a career in mobile development

-📱 I have released 9 apps as a solo developer to the Apple App Store with combined downloads of 7k+.
+📱 9 apps on the App Store with 7k+ combined downloads

 <h1 align="center">